How much protein are you consuming?

 Lastly, the one you all are more than likely worried about is weight increase.
 Like other macronutrients, it is essentially made up of calories (DUH).
 There are 4 calories per 1 gram of protein (AFAA PFT: Theory and Practice 2010).

-So if you are consuming more then your body can handle it is more likely to be turned to fat than muscle; talk about raining on a person’s parade!
+So if you are consuming more than your body can handle it is more likely to be turned to fat than muscle; talk about raining on a person’s parade!

 How much is needed?

-Enough of the dark-side.
-We the need the stuff especially at breakfast (a recent study by the University of Missouri – Columbia indicates a high-protein breakfast can reduce your morning appetite), and more then likely if you are having side-effects, like the ones listed above, then you are consuming way too much of it.
+Enough of the dark side.
+We need the stuff especially at breakfast (a recent study by the University of Missouri – Columbia indicates a high-protein breakfast can reduce your morning appetite), and more than likely if you are having side-effects, like the ones listed above, then you are consuming way too much of it.

-We really need it in our diet, but to the certain extent that our bodies can process and turn it into muscles or hormones, not love handles.
+We really need it in our diet, but to a certain extent that our bodies can process and turn it into muscles or hormones, not love handles.